Fiscal Year (FY)

 The Country, State and Congressional District options provide the ability to zoom in on the area and the details of the associated projects.

-Project Results can be exported to a CSV file which is compatible with Excel.
+Project Results can be exported using Microsoft Excel format and CSV format which is compatible with Excel.
 The data elements can be selected as part of a menu interface.
 There are many project data elements available in a fully exported file than you will not see otherwise.